opnsense/docs/source/development/frontend/models.rst

 A model represents the data which the application will use and takes care of the interaction to that data.
-In OPNsense most of the relevant data is physically stored in an xml structure (config.xml).
+In OPNsense most of the relevant data is physically stored in an XML structure (config.xml).
 The primary goal for OPNsense models is to structure the use of configuration data, by creating a clear abstraction layer.